Sirius XM Holdings Inc (SIRI) Shares Down Despite Recent Market Volatility - News Heater

 Simply click here to receive it.

-The average price point forecasted by analysts for Sirius XM Holdings Inc (SIRI) is $4.99, which is $0.53 above the current market price.
-The public float for SIRI is 623.76M, and currently, short sellers hold a 27.19% ratio of that float.
-The average trading volume of SIRI on October 23, 2023 was 20.67M shares.
+The average price estimated by analysts for SIRI is $4.99, which is $0.76 above than the current price.
+The public float for SIRI is 623.76M, and at present, short sellers hold a 28.94% of that float.
+The average trading volume of SIRI on October 27, 2023 was 15.95M shares.

 SIRI’s Market Performance

-SIRI stock saw an increase of -7.84% in the past week, with a monthly gain of 9.02% and a quarterly increase of -25.50%.
-The volatility ratio for the week is 3.18%, and the volatility levels for the last 30 days are 5.59% for Sirius XM Holdings Inc (SIRI).
-The simple moving average for the last 20 days is 0.94% for SIRI’s stock, with a simple moving average of 1.42% for the last 200 days.
+SIRI stock saw an increase of -7.24% in the past week, with a monthly gain of 3.93% and a quarterly increase of -17.22%.
+The volatility ratio for the week is 3.42%, and the volatility levels for the last 30 days are 4.86% for Sirius XM Holdings Inc (SIRI).
+The simple moving average for the past 20 days is -6.34% for SIRI’s stock, with a -3.39% simple moving average for the past 200 days.

 Analysts’ Opinion of SIRI